lilo2209/lieselotte-ascherfeld-tbii-exam/README.md

 This repository contains Lieselotte Ascherfeld’s Tech Basics II Exam Project code and report.

-My app, NightWalk, tries to tackle a problem that affects a wide range of people, especially women: Walking home alone at night and the issue of safety.
+My app, NightWalk, tries to tackle a problem that affects a wide range of people, especially women: Walking home alone at night and the issue of unguaranteed safety.

 How to run NightWalk: